 MDMA-Assisted Therapy Testimonials from Patients

 Some clinical trial participants have volunteered to go public with their journey and talk about how MDMA-assisted psychotherapy helped them heal.
-The best way to learn about the potential of MDMA as medicine are the people who’ve used it to heal.
+The best way to learn about the potential of MDMA as medicine is the people who’ve used it to heal.

 In 2015, Rachel hosted this popular Reddit thread.
 Rachel even made it on TV with the opportunity to talk about her amazing healing experience.

-If you’re interested in learning more in-depth about Rachel, watch this half hour podcast, Mother of Four Cures PTSD With MDMA.
+If you’re interested in learning more in-depth about Rachel, watch this half-hour podcast, Mother of Four Cures PTSD With MDMA.

 Tony also took to Reddit to host an “Ask Me Anything” back in 2014.
 “I’m a veteran who overcame treatment-resistant PTSD after participating in a clinical study of MDMA-assisted psychotherapy.
 My name is Tony Macie— Ask me anything!”